starkworld/Data-Analysis-and-Machine-Learning-Projects/README.md

 These projects are mainly focussed on the Machine Learning, deep learning and data science fields. ope for pull request.
 Contributions can be appreciated!!!
-I am ready to work in groups in these fields!!!
+I am ready to work in groups in these fields!